uf-mil/mil/docs/onboarding.md

 We're quite excited to have you on the team!
 Here's to a grand future of learning and late nights coding.
 This guide explains the steps to take to get started as a developer.
+## Watch the intro video
+Watch the [virtual tour](https://tinyurl.com/mil-kickoff-f20) that we recorded in September 2020!

 ## Learn abour our Culture
 MIL does things differently than many other labs or student organizations.